GrinonBarrett/Taksidos/Core Rules/Creatures/Cragkin.md

 ### Cragkin
 Grandfolk of the mountains.
 The cragkin live in small settlements.
 Their societies embrace the voice of each member and liberal freedoms.
 In battle, they often charge recklesly.
+Their collective noun is a Clash.

 **Creature Type**: Cragkin are Humanoids.